-- Life Jackets/Buoyancy Aids: The wearing of a lifejacket or buoyancy aid is compulsory for all coxswains, launch drivers and any passengers on the launch.
+Life Jackets/Buoyancy Aids: The wearing of a lifejacket or buoyancy aid is compulsory for all coxswains, launch drivers and any passengers on the launch.
 Life jackets/buoyancy aids must be worn on the top of all other garments when in a boat and manual inflating jackets must only be used by coxswains using front loading/bow coxed boats.
-The life jackets are stored on hooks on the right-hand wall of the boathouse. - Throw Lines (bags): Any person providing coaching or safety cover from the bank or launch should carry a throw line.
+The life jackets are stored on hooks on the right-hand wall of the boathouse.
+Before use, all lifejackets must be checked for wear and tear, damage and that they contain an appropriate gas cylinder.

+- Throw Lines (bags): Any person providing coaching or safety cover from the bank or launch should carry a throw line.
 The throw lines are stored on hooks on the right-hand wall of the boathouse. - Thermal Exposure Blankets and bivvy bags: stored in the cox box cupboard in the main boathouse. - First Aid Boxes: located in the cox box cupboard in the main boat house and in the main clubhouse. - Defibrillator: located in the main clubhouse

-6 Taking a Boat on the Water
+7 Taking a Boat on the Water

-6.1 Booking Boat and Water Slots
+7.1 Booking Boat and Water Slots

 A maximum of 8 boats are allowed on the water during daylight hours.
-This number reduces to 2 boats after dark.
+This number reduces to 2 boats when it is dark.
 The exception to these rules is any organised nose-to-tail or side-by-side session when there is no limit on the number of boats that can go out.